Glossary of Concordium Terms#

 User data, such as date of birth or country of residence, that is associated with a user identity.
 Users can choose which attributes should be revealed in each of their accounts.

-The basic unit of the blockchain, which is produced by a baker.
-A block contains a (possibly empty) list of transaction, and has a pointer to a previous block (with the exception of the genesis block).
+The basic unit of the blockchain, which is produced by a validator.
+A block contains a (possibly empty) list of transactions, and has a pointer to a previous block (with the exception of the genesis block).
 A block and its predecessors form a chain, and the sequence of transactions they contain form a ledger.
-Each block has a slot time that records when it was baked.
-A block also contains information relating to consensus, for instance establishing which baker created the block, and that the baker was entitled to do so.
+Each block has a slot time that records when it was produced.
+A block also contains information relating to consensus, for instance establishing which validator created the block, and that the validator was entitled to do so.

 A chain of blocks that has split from the main chain.
 All branches have the potential to become the main chain.
 The Chain selection rule determines which branch is the best chain.